 Some of the clocks are set at a quarter to six.
 This is in reference to 1806 when Napoleon's troops arrived.
 Your ticket also grants you entry into the Archeological Collection.
 Although the collection is small, it is extremely attractive.
 The medieval carvings collection is located by the Ploce Gate.

 The most popular street in the city is Stradun.
 Spend an afternoon exploring the cafes, coffee shops, souvenir shops, bars and galleries.
 There are delightful entertainers performing for the crowds.
-Walk down the many narrow streets and you will discover historic treasures and hidden gems.
+Walk along the many narrow streets and you will discover historic treasures and hidden gems.

 The main beach in the city is Banje Beach.
 The popularity is due to the closeness of the beach to the city centre.
 You can rent a sunbed during the day.
 When the sun goes down, the beach transforms into a nightclub.
 You will find Copacabana Beach on Lapad Peninsula.
 This pebble beach is ideal if you have children.
 You can rent a jet-ski or kayak or enjoy the unique experience of parasailing.
 Part of the beach has been devoted to the disabled.

 Several tiny beaches comprise Lapad Bay.
 The waterfront beaches include Uvala, the concrete beach of Adriatic and the little sand beach called Vis and Splendid.
 You can find delicious restaurants and great bars all over the bay.